-Our 2015 Adventures were completely booked out, 2016 dates are now ready to book, get in quick to avoid missing out!
+Our 2019 Adventures are now ready to book, get in quick to avoid missing out!

 Spiti Ecoshpere is an award winning social enterprise that has been operating responsible travel and community-based tourism in the majestic Spiti Valley since 2004.
 The area itself is located in the north eastern part of India, high in the Himalayan mountains on the edge of the Tibetan plateau.
 A distinctively Buddhist region, Spiti Valley is one of the least-populated areas in India.
 The culture is predominantly Tibetan making Spiti Valley an important preservation area for Tibetan Buddhism.